-The development and evaluation of the Climate Schools programs was made possible through a number of grants awarded to Professor Teesson, Dr Newton, Dr Vogl and Professor Andrews from the University of New South Wales (UNSW).
+The development and evaluation of the Climate Schools programs was made possible through a number of grants awarded to Professor Teesson, A/Prof Newton, Dr Vogl, Dr Champion and Professor Andrews from the University of New South Wales (UNSW).

 At Climate Schools we believe that researching the effectiveness of our programs is very important.
 Results from our trials of the

 Climate Schools programs have been published in Australian and International journals.

 Our research shows that the Climate Schools courses improve student outcomes by:

 - Reducing binge drinking

 - Reducing harms related to the use of alcohol and ecstasy